crowdtap/monocle/README.md

 ## Caching considerations

 Resizing a given image over an over is very inefficient, hence the need for a caching mechanism.
-Bear with me we have a simple solution for you to add a caching layer on top of your service.
+Caches are beyond the scope of this documentation, though adding a caching layer on top of your service is easy.
 At Crowdtap we are using Cloudfront, the caching and CDN service from Amazon.

 There is a small problem though, the query parameters are not taken into consideration by most caching services, therefore we use an _alternate URL